mcandre/rubberstamp/README.md

 # USAGE

-Once the rubberstamp action is installed on a GitHub repository, GitHub Actions can automatically resume processing all `cron` triggered actions on that repository.

-For best effect, install rubberstamp on each affected repository.
+Install rubberstamp on each affected repository.

 # INSTALL